Generations of the Austin family have farmed at Mundarlo since they settled in the area during the 1940’s.

 Restoring the landscape with cattle.

-Nick is passionate about working with nature to produce beef that is not only healthy for us but also utilising cattle to the restore the health of our natural environment.
+Nick is passionate about working with nature to produce beef that is not only healthy for us but also utilising cattle to restore the health of our natural environment.